10mm vs. 45 ACP: Old Reliable, or New and Undeniable?

 Ammo Cost and Availability

-Every big manufacturer makes factory-loaded .45 Auto ammunition in a variety of designs, price points, and composites.
-Plus, it’s easier to stockpile.
-Unfortunately, for 10mm Auto ammo, it’s a bit more challenging to find in large quantities and comfortable price points.
-If you’re into handloading, this is a non-issue, of course.
-Also, if you're looking to purchase in larger quantities, be sure to visit our .45 ACP bulk ammo page to explore a wide range of options.
+Every big manufacturer loads .45 Auto ammunition in a variety of designs and price points.
+10mm Auto ammo is more challenging to find in large quantities and at comparable price points.
+This is a non-issue if you're into handloading, of course.
+(If you're looking to purchase large quantities of 45 ACP, be sure to visit our bulk 45 ACP ammo page!)

 10mm vs. 45 ACP Ballistics